-During last week’s #LevoMentorPowerHour with career coach Ashley Stahl, we noticed a theme: Many smart, ambitious people are getting ready to make exciting changes in their career, switching industries or career paths altogether.
-Below, we’ve recapped five reader questions about taking the leap—and of course, Stahl’s ever-insightful answers.
+After last week’s #LevoMentorPowerHour with career coach Ashley Stahl, we realized that many of our readers are preparing to make significant changes in their careers.
+They’re considering switching industries or changing their career paths altogether.
+Below, we’ve summarized five questions from our readers about leaping—along with Stahl’s insightful responses.

 AS: First, networking.
 Second, brand yourself.
-You can brand yourself through writing articles online for awesome places like Levo, or you can do so through volunteering, taking classes and joining meet–up groups.
+You can brand yourself by writing articles online for awesome places like Levo, or you can do so through volunteering, taking classes, and joining meet–up groups.
 Use this experience on your resume and in your networking conversations!
 If you don’t have the experience, CREATE it!
 You’ve got this.

-I’m looking to move into a different work sector but I don’t have much formal experience in it.
-What can I do now that will help my next job be a step in the right direction? —K.W.E.
+I want to switch careers, but don’t have the related experience.
+How can I make my next job a step in the right direction? —K.W.E.

-AS: I would really think about what skills you’ve built (skills are more marketable, industries can be irrelevant) and how you can translate that into your next step.
-I would also explore joining groups, or taking a course, if you feel it would serve you.
+AS: I would think about what skills you’ve built (skills are more marketable, and industries can be irrelevant) and how you can translate that into your next step.
+I would also explore joining groups, or taking a course if you feel it would serve you.
 You can even add those courses or groups as branders on your resume.

-AS: Networking is more powerful for this.
+AS: Networking is more potent for this.
 Ditch the applications and start scheduling calls and coffees with the power players!